alexeyinkin/js-medium-stat/README.md

 For older stories, the bubbles show reads since that date over views since that date.
 This is so the bubbles before and after the date can be compared.

+However, if an article was not viewed much since that date, the ratio may be heavily random even for not small bubbles.

 ```js
 plotStoriesReadRatioBubbles();
 ```